Getting Here — The Travel Essentials

 Rules of the Road

 Seat belt use is mandatory for all drivers and passengers in Canada.
 The Distracted Driving Law is in effect in British Columbia.
 This prohibits drivers from talking, texting or emailing on any electronic devices while behind the wheel.
-That shouldn’t be a problem here, as cell reception is limited to areas surrounding our towns.
+That shouldn’t be a problem here, as cell reception is limited to areas surrounding our towns and along the Hope/Princeton corridor in Manning Park.

 Climate & What To Pack